 Fairfield County Bar Association – Board of Directors; Chair, Civil Litigation Committee

-Connecticut Defense Lawyers Association - Young Lawyers Committee
+Connecticut Defense Lawyers Association - Board of Directors; Young Lawyers Committee

 Connecticut Bar Association